bgctw/Bigleaf.jl/docs/src/walkthrough.md

 ## Potential evapotranspiration

 For many hydrological applications, it is relevant to get an estimate on the potential evapotranspiration (PET).
-At the moment, the `Bigleaf.jl` contains two formulations for the estimate of PET: the Priestley-Taylor equation, and the Penman-Monteith equation:
+At the moment, the `BigLeaf.jl` contains two formulations for the estimate of PET: the Priestley-Taylor equation, and the Penman-Monteith equation:

 ```@example doc